 A poignant account of everyday polygamy and what its regulation reveals about who is viewed as an "Other" In the past thirty years, polygamy has become a flashpoint of conflict as Western governments attempt to regulate certain cultural and religious practices that challenge seemingly central principles of family and justice.
 In Forbidden Intimacies, Melanie Heath comparatively investigates the regulation of polygamy in the United States, Canada, France, and Mayotte.
 Drawing on a wealth of ethnographic and archival sources, Heath uncovers the ways in which intimacies framed as "other" and "offensive" serve to define the very limits of Western tolerance.
 These regulation efforts, counterintuitively, allow the flourishing of polygamies on the ground.
 The case studies illustrate a continuum of justice, in which some groups, like white fundamentalist Mormons in the U.S., organize to fight against the prohibition of their families' existence, whereas African migrants in France face racialized discrimination in addition to rigid migration policies.
 The matrix of legal and social contexts, informed by gender, race, sexuality, and class, shapes the everyday experiences of these relationships.
 Heath uses the term "labyrinthine love" to conceptualize the complex ways individuals negotiate different kinds of relationships, ranging from romantic to coercive.
 What unites these families is the secrecy in which they must operate.
 As government intervention erodes their abilities to secure housing, welfare, work, and even protection from abuse, Heath exposes the huge variety of intimacies, and the power they hold to challenge heteronormative, Western ideals of love.

 The comprehensive source on attorney licensing and how to reform it.
-In Shaping the Bar, Joan Howarth describes how the twin gatekeepers of the legal profession—law schools and licensers—are failing the public with devastating consequences.
+In Shaping the Bar, Joan Howarth describes how the twin gatekeepers of the legal profession—law schools and licensers—are failing the public.
 Attorney licensing should be laser-focused on readiness to practice law with the minimum competence of a new attorney.
 According to Howarth, requirements today are both too difficult and too easy.
 Amid the crisis in unmet legal services, record numbers of law school graduates—disproportionately people of color—are failing bar exams that are not meaningful tests of competence to practice.
 At the same time, after seven years of higher education, hundreds of thousands of dollars of law school debt, two months of cramming legal rules, and success on a bar exam, a candidate can be licensed to practice law without ever having been in a law office or even seen a lawyer with a client.
 Howarth makes the case that the licensing rituals familiar to generations of lawyers—unfocused law degrees and obsolete bar exams—are protecting members of the profession more than the public.
 Beyond explaining the failures of the current system, this book presents the latest research on competent lawyering and examples of better approaches.
 This book presents the path forward by means of licensing changes to protect the public while building an inclusive, diverse, competent, ethical profession.
 Thoughtful and engaging, Shaping the Bar is both an authoritative account of attorney licensing and a pragmatic handbook for overdue equitable reform of a powerful profession.

 In our digital world, data is power.
 Information hoarding businesses reign supreme, using intimidation, aggression, and force to maintain influence and control.
 Sarah Lamdan brings us into the unregulated underworld of these "data cartels", demonstrating how the entities mining, commodifying, and selling our data and informational resources perpetuate social inequalities and threaten the democratic sharing of knowledge.
 Just a few companies dominate most of our critical informational resources.
 Often self-identifying as "data analytics" or "business solutions" operations, they supply the digital lifeblood that flows through the circulatory system of the internet.
 With their control over data, they can prevent the free flow of information, masterfully exploiting outdated information and privacy laws and curating online information in a way that amplifies digital racism and targets marginalized communities.
 They can also distribute private information to predatory entities.
 Alarmingly, everything they're doing is perfectly legal.
 In this book, Lamdan contends that privatization and tech exceptionalism have prevented us from creating effective legal regulation.
 This in turn has allowed oversized information oligopolies to coalesce.
 In addition to specific legal and market-based solutions, Lamdan calls for treating information like a public good and creating digital infrastructure that supports our democratic ideals.